Faustas156/NeonLite/README.md

 3. Download the **Mono** version of [Melon Preferences Manager](https://github.com/sinai-dev/MelonPreferencesManager/releases/latest), and put the .dlls from that zip into the `mods` folder of your Neon White install (e.g. `SteamLibrary\steamapps\common\Neon White\Mods`)
     * The IL2CPP version **WILL NOT WORK**; you **must** download `MelonPreferencesManager.Mono.zip`.
 4. Download the `NeonLite.dll` from the [Releases page](https://github.com/Faustas156/NeonLite/releases/) and drop it in the mods folder.
+5. Once it's all working, press F5 in-game to change the settings for the mod.

 ## SPECIAL CREDITS: